Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 138: How to get your teenager out of their bedroom - even one who's into gaming.

-Send us a text So many parents feel a deep loss when their teenager begins to separate from them; staying in their room and behaving as if the person they used to adore is the most embarassing thing they have ever witnessed. ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+So many parents feel a deep loss when their teenager begins to separate from them; staying in their room and behaving as if the person they used to adore is the most embarassing thing they have ever witnessed.
+In today's episode I brought in Anita Cleare, author of How to Get Your Teenager Out of Their Bedroom, to discuss the challenges of parenting teenagers.
+In her book she covers the key things tha…

 Listen to the Episode